Psychological Safety and Mental Health in the Workplace

 2. Model Vulnerability as a Leader

-Regular access to therapy, counseling, or mental health days boosts trust and shows commitment to wellbeing.
+Access to counseling, therapy, or mental health days demonstrates a genuine commitment to employee wellbeing.

 Practical Use Cases: Real-World Impact